P-eMartin/ApeTI/README.md

 ## Submit your results

-Do not hesitate to share your model's performance so we can update the leaderboard.
+Do not hesitate to share your methods' performance so we can update the leaderboard.

 ## Cite this work